 - Special Liaison Office in Addis Ababa, Ethiopia

-The Special Liaison Office in Addis Ababa, Ethiopia, maintains and strengthens IOM’s relations with the African Union, the Economic Commission for Africa, diplomatic missions and other relevant actors by contributing to their enhanced understanding of migration issues.
-The Office works to enhance IOM’s strategic engagement with both of these bodies, particularly the African Union Commission, the highest continental policy organ, by ensuring the appropriate inclusion of migration in its developmental, political, social, and peace and security policy agendas.
-This relationship enables IOM to translate political decisions into practical programmatic and policy responses at regional and national level.
+The Special Liaison Office in Addis Ababa, Ethiopia, maintains and strengthens IOM’s relations with the African Union, the Economic Commission for Africa, diplomatic missions and other relevant actors by contributing to their enhanced understanding of migration issues and migration governance actions.
+The Office works to enhance IOM’s strategic engagement with both of these bodies, particularly the African Union Commission, by ensuring the appropriate inclusion of migration in its developmental, political, social, and peace and security policy agendas.
+This relationship enables IOM to assist translating political decisions into practical programmatic and policy responses at regional and national levels.
 The Office is accredited to and works closely with the Economic Commission for Africa to mainstream migration into multilateral initiatives focusing on Africa.
-The Office works to ensure IOM Headquarters and regional and country offices in Africa are kept abreast of key decisions and new policy directions of both bodies.
+The Office works to ensure IOM Headquarters and regional and country offices in Africa are kept abreast of key decisions and new policy directions relating to migration by these bodies.
 The Special Liaison Office also has full country office responsibilities with the host government.
 Learn more

 - IOM Office to the United Nations in New York, United States of America

-The IOM Office to the United Nations in New York, United States of America, is responsible for representing IOM within the United Nations system and strengthening IOM’s relations with diplomatic missions and NGOs in New York.
-The Office contributes to these stakeholders’ understanding of migration issues by facilitating international policy dialogue on migration and by promoting the inclusion of migration in frameworks and agendas on peace and security, human and sustainable development and humanitarian response.
-With much of the United Nations decision-making and coordination mechanisms taking place at the United Nations Headquarters in New York, the Office works closely with United Nations secretariat departments/offices and agencies, funds and programmes headquartered in New York to enhance this collaboration.
+The IOM Office to the United Nations in New York, United States of America, is responsible for representing IOM within the United Nations system and performing strategic liaison functions with diplomatic missions, non-United Nations partners and NGOs in New York.
+The Office contributes to these stakeholders’ understanding of migration issues, including with respect to the Global Compact on Safe, Orderly and Regular Migration and the Migration MPTF, by facilitating international policy dialogue on migration and by promoting the inclusion of migration and displacement in frameworks and agendas on peace and security, human and sustainable development and humanitarian responses.
+With much of the United Nations decision-making, multi-trust funds and coordination mechanisms taking place at the United Nations Headquarters in New York, the Office works closely with United Nations secretariat departments/offices and agencies, funds and programmes headquartered and with presence in New York to enhance this collaboration.
 Learn more

 - Regional Offices